-Many of the artists who recorded for Sweet Peach came from Adelaide, such as rock bands Fraternity, Levi Smiths Clefs, Cannery Row and Paradise (which featured former Masters Apprentices guitarist Peter Tilbrook), singer-songwriters Doug Ashdown, Irene Petrie, Phil Sawyer and Kevin Johnson, and rising new country singer Lee Conway.
-One of the label’s most sought-after LPs was the acclaimed album “Hush” by Sydney progressive-folk band Extradition (comprising several ex-members of Tully) which became a major collector’s item on LP and was re-issued on CD some years ago by Vicious Sloth Collectibles.
-The initial financing was supplied by Sydney Television and Radio personality Graham Webb.
+Most of Sweet Peach Records’ artists hailed from Adelaide, including rock bands like Fraternity, Levi Smith’s Clefs, Cannery Row and Paradise (which featured former Masters Apprentices guitarist Peter Tilbrook).
+Other artists signed to the label included singer-songwriters Doug Ashdown, Irene Petrie, Phil Sawyer and Kevin Johnson, and rising new country singer Lee Conway.
+One of the label’s most sought-after LPs was the acclaimed album “Hush” by Sydney progressive-folk band Extradition (comprising several ex-members of Tully).
+“Hush” became a major collector’s item on LP and was re-issued on CD years later by Vicious Sloth Collectibles.
+Sydney television and radio personality Graham Webb supplied the initial funding.

-Ashdown and Stewart co-produced much of the catalogue and co-wrote several tracks for other artists, such as Lee Conway, Holy Black and Fraternity.
-As arranger and musical director for most of the label’s early singles, Adelaide musician Phil Cunneen was an important influence in the studio.
-The connections between Cunneen and Ashdown went back to their early days in Adelaide.
+Ashdown and Stewart co-produced much of the catalogue and co-wrote several tracks for artists such as Lee Conway, Holy Black and Fraternity.
+As arranger and musical director for most of the label’s early singles, Adelaide musician Phil Cunneen was another important influence in the studio.

-Fraternity were based in Sydney for most of 1970, including a long residency at Jonathan’s Disco which they shared with Sherbet.
-Their first single “Why Did It Have To Be Me?” (backed by a version of The Moody Blues’ “Question”) was issued in October 1970.
-The group then went into Sydney’s United Sound Studios to record their debut album Livestock, which was co-produced (like most Sweet Peach releases) by Ashdown and Stewart.
-Two singles were lifted from the album: “Lisa” / “Roadrunner” (Jan.
-1970) and a cover of Junior Walker’s “Shotgun” b/w “Who Is It That Shall Come?
-(April 1970).
+Fraternity was based out of Sydney for most of 1970, including a long residency at Jonathan’s Disco, which they shared with Sherbet.
+Their first single “Why Did It Have To Be Me?” came out in October 1970, and was followed with the group recording their debut album “Livestock” at Sydney’s United Sound Studios.
+The album was co-produced by Ashdown and Stewart.
+Two singles were lifted from the album – “Lisa” and “Roadrunner” (Jan.
+1970), and a cover of Junior Walker’s “Shotgun” (Apr.
+1970).

-After the LP came out Adelaide entrepreneur Hamish Henry took over management of Fraternity and the group moved to Adelaide.
-Their next release, “Livestock” b/w “Why Did It Have To Be Me?”, “Cool Spot”, was issued in January 1971; it was one of two 3-track, 7″, 45rpm “maxi-singles” that Sweet Peach issued; this was still a relatively unusual format in Australia at the time, although it became more widely used during the Punk/New Wave period.
+Following the release of the LP, Adelaide-based entrepreneur Hamish Henry took over the management of the group and moved them to his city.
+Their 1971 release was a three-track, seven-inch, 45rpm “maxi-single” that Sweet Peach issued.
+This was still an unusual format in Australia at the time, although it became popular during the punk/new wave period.

-Another major rarity is Sweet Peach’s only known EP, a jazz recording by a group called The Gas Company.
-Thanks to Bill Stevens, we’ve learned that the compositions, musical direction and arrangements were by Eddie Comer (trumpet), with Dave Owens (tenor sax), Neville Blanchette (trumpet) and Bryce Rhodes (piano).
-Collectors are now seeking out vintage Aussie jazz and this is clearly a sought-after EP — a copy recently sold on eBay for UK£67 (AU$145).
+Another rarity is Sweet Peach Records’ only known EP, a jazz recording by a group called The Gas Company.
+Thanks to Bill Stevens, we now know Eddie Comer (trumpet), with Dave Owens (tenor sax), Neville Blanchette (trumpet) and Bryce Rhodes (piano), led the compositions, musical direction and arrangements.
+Collectors are seeking vintage Aussie jazz and this EP is clearly sought-after, with a copy recently selling on eBay for UK£67 (AU$145).

-Even though Sweet Peach are now yet another entry in the annals of musical history, theirs is a page that is often turned to in Australian music heritage.
-They have left an unmistakable impact on the scene, and the various individuals that helped contribute to this are now remembered fondly, as one of the sweeter parts of golden oldie rocker nostalgia.
+Even though Sweet Peach are now yet another entry in the annals of musical history, their page is often turned to for Australian music heritage.
+They have left an unmistakable impact on the scene, and the various individuals that helped contribute to this are remembered fondly, as one of the sweeter parts of golden-oldie rocker nostalgia.

-Sweet Peach Records artist roster includes some trully iconic artists.
+Sweet Peach Records artist roster includes some truly iconic artists:

 - Cannery Row